streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 The wizard asks if you would like it to display your Ethereum private key.
 From here, you should copy-paste it to a safe place!
 You can also find it later in the configuration file, which is saved by default to `.streamr/config/default.json` under your home directory.

 ### Step 2b: Update the node config file
+If you want to become an Operator in the testnet, you need to manually modify the node config file to include your Operator contract address.

-Replace the node config file (typically located at `.streamr/config/default.json`) contents with the Mumbai environment [testnet config](./become-an-operator.md#mumbai-testing-environment-node-config) using a text editor.
-If you previously generated a node signing key then you can keep using that `privateKey` but the file schema must match what's in the [testnet config](./become-an-operator.md#mumbai-testing-environment-node-config).
+Find the config file generated in step 2a and take a backup copy.
+Then replace the config file with the Mumbai environment [testnet config](./become-an-operator.md#mumbai-testing-environment-node-config) using a text editor.
+Replace YOUR_OPERATOR_CONTRACT_ADDRESS with your newly deployed Operator contract's address (find it on the Operator page, there's a "Copy address" button next to it), and NODE_PRIVATE_KEY with the private key in your automatically generated backup.
+If you previously generated a node signing key then you can also keep using that `privateKey`.

 ### Step 3: Start the Streamr node
-If you're running a node to become an Operator, then you should first perform the [Step 3 of becoming an Operator](https://docs.streamr.network/guides/become-an-operator/#step-3-pair-your-node-with-your-operator-contract) to add your Operator contract address into the node config before starting your node.
+If you want to become an Operator in the testnet, then you must first perform the [Step 3 of becoming an Operator](https://docs.streamr.network/guides/become-an-operator/#step-3-pair-your-node-with-your-operator-contract) to pair your nodes with your Operator contract before starting your node.

 -   Run `streamr-broker` to start the node!
 You should start to see logging similar to this: